I2 Group: History

 Founded in 1990 in Cambridge, i2 Limited sold products to more than 2,000 organizations in 149 countries, including most members of NATO.
 The company was founded by Mike Hunter and Dr Tim Spiers, who along with the employees of the company, held all shares until the company was acquired in 2005.

 i2 developed software products for visualization and analysis of disparate data sources to aid criminal investigation, and which were later also used by other branches of government (including anti-terrorism, military intelligence and defense), as well as commercial fraud.

 Beginning with desktop Windows solution, the first products were the i2 Link Notebook and i2 Case Notebook, which would eventually be used by every police force throughout the UK, and were often the incentive for the first PC installed for use by analysts and investigators in a particular office.

 Product capability and range was expanded from law enforcement, for use across industries including government, military and national defense and public safety, as well as commercial fraud prevention.

 US headquarters (known as i2 Incorporated) was in McLean, Virginia.
 In 2005 the company was acquired by ChoicePoint.

 In June 2008, i2 was acquired from ChoicePoint by Silver Lake Partners Sumeru fund for $185 million.

 In July 2009, i2 merged with Knowledge Computing Corporation (KCC), makers of Coplink software.
 KCC was founded in 1998 in Tucson, Arizona.

 In 2011, i2 received $10 million as an out of court settlement from Palantir. i2 sued Palantir in federal court alleging fraud, conspiracy, and copyright infringement over Palantir's algorithm.
 Shyam Sankar, Palantir’s director of business development, used a private eye company as the cutout for obtaining i2's code.

 In December 2021, IBM announced that it will be divesting the i2 family of products to N. Harris Computer Corporation, a division of Constellation Software.
+The acquisition was completed in January 2022, and the business subsequently began operating as i2 Group within Harris Computer Corporation.